vizzscript/NextHeirs/Readme.md

 7. Deployment
    - Strategy for deploying the web application and smart contracts, considering aspects like gas costs and blockchain network selection.

-Defining these requirements forms the blueprint for the project and guides all stages of development, from initial design to deployment and maintenance.